Complete Guide on Studying in France for Indian Students in 2026

 French grading system uses a scale from 0 to 20.
 The minimum passing grade is 10.
 Grades 14 and above are equivalent to an A scale on World Education Services (WES).
 When we talk about British master’s grades to French equivalent, we can note the following points:

-- UK First-Class Honors (70% or above) are equivalent to 16+ on the French grading system.
+• UK First-Class Honors (70% or above) are equivalent to 16+ on the French grading system.

-- UK 2:1 (60%-70%) are equivalent to 14-15.9 on the French grading system.
+• UK 2:1 (60%-70%) are equivalent to 14-15.9 on the French grading system.

-- UK 2:2 (50%-60%) are equivalent to 12-13.9 on the French grading system.
+• UK 2:2 (50%-60%) are equivalent to 12-13.9 on the French grading system.

 Homesickness

 Homesickness is a predictable problem faced by most students at one point or another.
 It may occur at the beginning or even well into your year.
 Homesickness will pass.
 Be patient.
 Give it at least two weeks.
 If you are feeling sad, explain what is happening to your friends.
 Do not hide in your room; if you do, the feeling will only worsen.
-Find your counselor staff with whom you can talk about homesickness or other problems.
+Find your counsellor staff with whom you can talk about homesickness or other problems.
 Homesickness might be made worse by frequent, long telephone calls home.
 Most homesick students feel more homesick after a call home than they did before they picked up the phone.
 Try to limit yourself to one call home every week.
 The sooner you integrate into the university experience, the sooner your homesickness will pass.

 Learning Basic Cooking: Cooking for yourself will save you money.
 Indian food is expensive in France.
 It will also satisfy your urge to eat "your food" during moments of cultural shock.
 Indian spices are not commonly available in smaller cities, but there are often shops on campus where you can get ingredients used in most Indian food.

 Travel: Each large city has and provides different methods of public transportation, such as buses, taxis or trains.
 You might wish to rely on a private car for transportation.
 Even with the rising cost of petrol, private cars are the most economical and convenient mode of transportation because you get a lot of flexibility and freedom with your car.
-You can travel wherever and whenever you want, and don't have to depend on the schedule of public transport.
+You can travel wherever and whenever you want and don't have to depend on the schedule of public transport.
 However, before you buy your own car, you will have to use public transportation or ask friends for rides.

 Placements in France

-Indian students are used to the concept of campus placements and on-campus recruitment for getting jobs where companies visit campuses and hire graduates.
+Indian students are used to the concept of campus placements and on-campus recruitment for getting jobs, where companies visit campuses and hire graduates.
 There is no concept of placements in France, like most other countries.
-Most French universities have a Career services cell, which helps you get jobs and helps you prepare for interviews.
+Most French universities have a Career Services cell, which helps you get jobs and helps you prepare for interviews.
 They may refer you to companies or help you get in touch with HR managers.
 The job search is mostly self-driven in European countries, where it is considered your prerogative.

 France Work Visa

-Students who have earned at least a master’s degree or the equivalent may apply for a one-time non-renewable temporary residency authorization called APS (authorization provisoire de séjour).
+Students who have earned at least a master’s degree or the equivalent may apply for a one-time non-renewable temporary residency authorisation called APS (authorisation provisoire de séjour).
 It is valid for 12 months.
 Under a new scheme called "second residence permit", this duration can be doubled to 24 months.
 Students who obtain a job related to their academic program may enter full-time employment by filing a request for a change of status (from student to employee) in their application.
+The cost of a French student visa for Indian students is €50, while the Campus France fee is INR 18,500.

 To explore more study options in France, click the following links.